tidalmigrations/tidalmigrations.github.io/README.md

-# Tidal Migrations
+# Tidal

-A set of guides on how to use the Tidal Migrations API and Tidal Tools.
+A set of guides on how to use the Tidal API and Tidal Tools.

 ## Development